Russians in Guinness Book of World Records

 Pilot Leo Kozlov is a two-time world record holder.
 He made a round the world flight on an airplane An-124 Ruslan.
 In 72 hours 16 minutes pilots covered 50,005 kilometers, 93% of which they were flying over the waters of all the oceans of the globe.
 It happened in 1990.
 The flight had set 7 World and 10 Soviet records.

 11,000,000 parachute jumps

 Valentina Zakoretskaya was engaged in parachuting at the age of 16.
 In 1976, 1987 and 1998 she got into the Guinness Book of Records as a female parachutist with the highest number of jumps in the world.
 She has made more than 11,500,000 jumps!
-Valentina is 50-time World record holder and two-time absolute world champion.
+Valentina is a 50-time World record holder and a two-time absolute world champion.